rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-best-practice.md

 - Pool 2: 10 x SSDs
 - Assign 1 global spare

+If you have 24 SSDs and utilize global spares;

+- Pool 1: 10 x SSDs
+- Pool 2: 10 x SSDs
+- Assign 4 global spares

 ### Disk groups in a pool

 For better efficiency and performance, use similar disk groups in a pool.